 Julian Hughes is an old age psychiatrist and philosopher.
 He is the RICE Professor of Old Age Psychiatry at the University of Bristol.
 He has been and remains involved in a variety of research projects in the UK and abroad and has a particular interest in issues around capacity and consent.
 He is currently Deputy Chair of the Council.

-Patricia Kingori is an Ethics Fellow and University Research Lecturer at the University of Oxford.
+Patricia Kingori is Associate Professor and Wellcome Senior Investigator at the University of Oxford.
 Her primary expertise is in sociology, and her current research interests intersect the sociology of science and medicine, and a critical examination of ethics in practice.
 She leads the qualitative research capacity-building programme of the Global Health Bioethics Network; her own work focuses on the views, values and experiences of fieldworkers and other frontline research staff involved in collecting data and interacting with research participants.
 Her research has taken place in various African locations but has recently extended to South East Asia, and includes the experiences of first responders in humanitarian crises, and of local volunteers responsible for cremating those who died from Ebola in West Africa.

 Heidi Larson is Professor of Anthropology, Risk and Decision Science, Department of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine, and Director of The Vaccine Confidence Project.

 Soka Moses is a physician at the Ministry of Health, Monrovia, Liberia; and site physician for the Ebola survivor Natural History Cohort Study (PREVAIL III) and Partnership for Ebola Virus Research in Liberia (PREVAIL).

 Sharifah Sekalala is an Assistant Professor in the School of Law at the University of Warwick.
 Her research focuses on the impact of global health institutions on the developing world.
 She is also interested in the legal and ethical issues relating to the impacts of migration, climate change, rapid urbanisation and the use of new technologies in delivering health outcomes in resource-constrained settings.